groonga/groonga/doc/source/reference/commands/select.rst

 :doc:`/reference/columns/pseudo` in
 ``drilldowns[${LABEL}].output_columns``.
-You need to use ``_value.${KEY_NAME}`` syntax. ``${KEY_NAME}`` is a column name that is used for group key in :ref:`select-drilldown-label-keys`.
+You need to use ``_value.${KEY_NAME}`` syntax. ``${KEY_NAME}`` is a column name that is used for group key in :ref:`select-drilldowns-label-keys`.

 Here is an example to refer each group key in multiple group keys by ``_value.${KEY_NAME}`` syntax:

 .. groonga-command
-.. include:: ../../example/reference/commands/select/drilldown_label_output_columns_single_group_key.log
+.. include:: ../../example/reference/commands/select/drilldowns_label_output_columns_single_group_key.log
 .. select Entries \
 ..   --limit 0 \
 ..   --output_column _id \